jaimetur/PhotoMigrator/help/0-configuration-file.md

 ---

-## Credits
+## 🎖️ Credits:
 I hope this can be useful for any of you.
 Enjoy it!

 <span style="color:grey">(c) 2024-2025 by Jaime Tur (@jaimetur).</span>